miqqie/6m-data-1.2-intro-database/lesson.md

 ### Instructor Prompt

 > “Our tables are now fully normalised.
-> We’ve designed a system that is excellent for correctness and avoids duplication.
-> Let’s imagine a business question: If the price of the iPhone increases to $1200 next year, what *should* happen to:
+Let’s explore the following situations:
 >
-> 1. last year’s order totals, and
+> **Step 1 – Historical Accuracy:**
+> Imagine the iPhone’s price increases to $1200 next year.
+>
+> * What happens if we try to calculate last year’s revenue from our tables?
+> * How does full normalisation affect historical reporting?”
+>
+> **Step 2 – Query Complexity:**
-> 2. our ability to quickly answer questions like *‘Total revenue by product last year’*?”
+> Assuming we **did store historical prices**, how easy is it to answer questions like ‘Total revenue by product last year’ using only fully normalised tables?

----
+>
+> * Consider the joins you would need and how this scales with large datasets.

 ### Learner Goal

-Recognise that while **normalisation ensures correctness**, real-world systems sometimes **selectively copy descriptive data** (denormalisation) to:

-* Preserve historical accuracy
-* Support fast, large-scale analytical queries

----

-### Why Denormalisation Happens in Practice

-Normalisation stores each fact once to prevent anomalies and maintain data integrity.

-However, **normalized databases are optimized for data integrity and storage efficiency, not for answering analytical questions quickly at scale**.
+Understand the trade-offs of full normalisation:

+1. **Structural correctness** ✅

+   * Fully normalised tables store each fact in exactly one place.
+   * Example: No duplicate customers, consistent foreign key references, each order linked to the correct items.
+   * **Why it matters:** Prevents data anomalies (like duplicate or mismatched records) and ensures entity relationships remain consistent.

+2. **Historical accuracy** ⚠️

+   * Fully normalised tables reference **current descriptive data**.
+   * Updating `ItemPrice` in the `Items` table changes join results, so past revenues can appear wrong.
+   * **Example:** Joining `Orders → OrderLineItems → Items` today gives $1200 for last year’s iPhone, even though it was sold for $1000.

+3. **Query efficiency** ⚠️

-Business questions often require:
+   * Analytical questions often require joining multiple tables.

-* Aggregations (SUM, COUNT, AVG)
-* Grouping by descriptive attributes (e.g., product category, brand, customer segment)
-* Large scans of historical data

-Fully normalised schemas require many joins, which increases query complexity and reduces performance.

----

-### What Gets Denormalised (and What Does Not)

-* **Facts stay clean and numeric**

-  * e.g., quantity sold, transaction totals

-* **Descriptive attributes may be duplicated**, such as:

-  * `sold_price` in order line items (preserves historical price)
-  * Product category or brand
-  * Customer segment or region

-These attributes could be derived via joins, but are intentionally stored together for efficiency.

-> **Instructor note:** Clarify that `current_price` is the reference price today, while `sold_price` is the historical fact of the transaction.
-This resolves any confusion about price dependencies.

----

-### Why This Trade-Off Makes Sense

-Denormalising descriptive data:
+   * **Example:** To calculate “total revenue by product last year” (assuming historical prices are stored), we need to join `Orders → OrderLineItems → Items` for every row.
+   * Large datasets + multiple joins → slower queries and more complex SQL.

+4. **Controlled denormalisation**

+   * To solve these practical issues, systems often **store slowly changing descriptive data directly in transactions**:

+     * Example: `sold_price`, `Product category`, `Brand` at time of sale.
+   * **Benefits:**

-* Preserves historical truth
+     * Preserves historical revenue and product context.
-* Reduces join complexity
+     * Reduces joins → faster queries.
-* Simplifies analytical queries
+     * Simplifies analytics and reporting.
-* Improves performance for reporting

-Because these attributes **change slowly**, the risk of inconsistency is manageable.

----

 ### Key Takeaway

-> **Normalisation ensures correctness.**
+1. **Normalisation ensures structural correctness.**
-> **Controlled denormalisation supports historical accuracy and fast analysis.**
+2. **Controlled denormalisation preserves history and improves performance.**
-> Good data design **matches structure to purpose**, balancing integrity and usability.

----
+3. **Good data design balances integrity with practical business needs.**

 ## **🏁 Wrap Up (10 Mins)**